gerph/riscos-presenter/talk.md

 * A friend said to me…
   * “I can't wait until you csa.announce \<this> and confuse the bejesus out of the RISC OS civilians.”
-* To which the answer was…
+* To which my answer was…
   * “JFPatch as a service would be a doddle to do right now.
 A service that nobody asked for, or needed.”

 ---